D-EVO/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 16  # Order that this section will appear.

-title = "OSTEOPATHY!"
+title = "Katrina Knighton"
-subtitle = "check it out yo"
+subtitle = "Osteopathy"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.